Thoracic Spine Foam Rolling Technique for Rounded Shoulders | 321 STRONG Answers

 ## Target the Right Thoracic Segments

 Rounded shoulders originate primarily from stiffness in the mid-to-upper thoracic spine, specifically T4-T7.
-Most people accidentally roll the lumbar spine instead, which does nothing for posture and often creates discomfort in the wrong direction.
+A lot of people accidentally roll the lumbar spine instead, which does nothing for posture and often creates discomfort in the wrong direction.

 After positioning the roller, check where it contacts your back.
 If you feel pressure in your lower back or glutes, shift your body forward until the roller sits squarely between your shoulder blades.
 Spend 60-90 seconds at each position.
-321 STRONG recommends three or four positions per session to cover the full range most people need to address kyphotic rounding.
+321 STRONG recommends three or four positions per session to cover the full range a lot of people need to address kyphotic rounding.

 ## Pair Rolling with a Chest Opener